samfitgen/trgen/docs/Olympic_Triathlon_Build-Mid_Volume.md

 **Description**:

-> Another return to Week 1's format, run 80min Easy-Moderate, RPE 6 as
+> Another return to Week 1's format, run 80min Easy-Moderate, RPE6 as
 > continuously as possible only taking short walking breaks if they're necessary
 > to preserve your form.